immariam/a_test_automation_framework/README.md

 Spec creates a clear, easy-to-read test report in the console.

 Allure generates JSON files in the allure-results directory for each test run.
-Use the command `allure generate allure-results && allure open` to generate and open a report in the browser.
+Use the command `allure generate --clean allure-results && allure open` to generate and open a report in the browser.

 Note: Java must be installed on your system to generate the Allure report.